-After any trip outside the U.S. (no matter how short), green card holders need to be ready to present to Customs and Border Protection (CBP) officers—in addition to their actual permanent resident card—evidence that they have not abandoned their status in the United States.
-This is to overcome a basic legal problem: after one year's absence, a green card is no longer considered a valid travel document.
+After any trip outside the United States (no matter how short), U.S. lawful permanent residents need to be ready to show U.S. Customs and Border Protection (CBP) officers—in addition to their actual permanent resident card ("green card")—evidence that they have not abandoned their status in the United States.
+This is to overcome a basic legal problem: After abandoning one's U.S. residence or being away for one year or more, the green card is no longer considered a valid travel document.

 The need to prepare evidence of U.S. ties is especially important for green card holders who anticipate lengthy or frequent absences.
 In fact, green cards automatically become invalid for entry after absences of one year or longer.
 In such circumstances, most green card holders (excluding refugees, asylees, and crewmembers) need to meet a special documentary requirement: They must apply for a reentry permit in advance, without which they are likely to be placed in removal proceedings upon return.

 WARNING: A reentry permit is not an option for people who are already outside the U.S., for example who become stranded abroad owing illness or unexpected travel restrictions.
 The permit can be applied for only from within the U.S., in advance of a trip.
 There are other means of reentry you can seek, however, as described next.

 Most green-card holders (excluding refugees, asylees, and crewmembers) need a reentry permit in order to enter the U.S. after any expected absence of one year or more.